 If you choose to browse by 'Topic', these terms are designed to be parent-friendly and easy to understand.
 Flipping to the 'National Curriculum' view will sort and present the same activities by the National Curriculum statutory requirements, as defined by the Department for Education and UK government.

 'Revision' and 'Assessment' activities will be presented in the final two tabs and may be particularly relevant for your students at some points in their school year or in particular years.
-To learn more about these types of activities, please click here.
+To learn more about assessments, please click here.
+If you are interested in how EdPlace supports specific milestones (e.g. SATs, GCSEs, MTC, phonics screener, etc.), please type the name of the specific test you are looking for in our search menu.

 If you cannot find what you are looking for by 'Browsing' on this topic level, you can dive deeper and 'Search' for individual activities that may be a good fit to practise more specific skills.

-To access, click on the 'Search' tab in the left-hand menu of your teacher dashboard, and you will be presented with this screen:
+To access, click on the 'Search' tab in the left-hand menu of your educator dashboard, and you will be presented with this screen:

 You can type any terms of your choice and a list of relevant activities, which contain this target word in their title, will be returned.